 That reminds me of a brief conversation with a granddaughter.
 I asked her what was her favorite class in school.
 Quick came her answer, “Recess.”

 In the same way, if someone asked me what was my favorite activity I would have responded, “Relaxation.”

 An evaluation of a person’s energy quotient is an important factor in choosing someone for a particular position.
-At some point I read that the German General Staff evaluated officers and divided them into four categories: brilliant and energetic, brilliant and lazy, stupid and energetic, stupid and lazy.
+I once read that the German General Staff evaluated officers and divided them into four categories: brilliant and energetic, brilliant and lazy, stupid and energetic, stupid and lazy.
 At all costs, they endeavored to avoid the stupid and energetic officer.
 He could do an incredible amount of harm.

 As we examine some of the great figures of history, we can see some instances of almost unbelievable human energy:

 - Alexander the Great succeeded hid father as King of Macedonia at the age of twenty.
 In the short span of thirteen years he led his Greek-Macedonian armies in the conquest of the vast Persian Empire, and he drove deep into India before his homesick troops persuaded him to turn toward home.
 This military genius was planning even further campaigns when he died at the age of 33.

 - Paul the Apostle travelled over much of the Roman world spreading the gospel of Christ.
 He wrote much of the New Testament, and he suffered beatings, shipwreck, and imprisonment even as he established churches in Asia Minor, Greece, and Italy.
 He was indefatigable in his work, and eventually he was martyred for his faith.